-The Community Garden Network Workshops are open to the public and will coincide with the monthly West Broad Farmers Market.
+The Sustainable Gardening Workshops will be offered monthly, open to the public and will coincide with the West Broad Farmers Market.

-Join us for our Sustainable Gardening Workshop and enjoy other activities during our West Broad Farmers Market on the first Saturday of every month, May – December.
+Join us for our Sustainable Gardening Workshops and enjoy other activities during our West Broad Farmers Market on the first Saturday of every month, May – December

 For more information please contact Stephanie Bergamo at 706.613.0122